AzlinRusnan/MovieLens_Data_Analysis_with_MongoDB_and_Cassandra/README.md

     top_ten_movies.show()
 ```
 >![2](images/2new.png)
+>
+>
+> **Insights:**
+>
+>The top ten movies with the highest average ratings span various genres, indicating that high-quality films are not limited to a specific genre.
+These movies include "Prefontaine (1997)", "Saint of Fort Washington, The (1993)", and "Star Kid (1997)".

 ### iii) Find the users who have rated at least 50 movies and identify their favourite movie genres